PerezCorrea/PerezCorrea/README.md

 # Projects

-## Christmas Film Recommender App 🎬
+## Christmas Movies Recommendation App 🎬

 This repository features a [Project](https://github.com/PerezCorrea/ChristmasMoviesApp) created as part of a series of LinkedIn posts for BD-A's Advent Calendar.
 The goal of this project is to build an app that recommends films based on user prompts.
 These are the project's key components: